5 Ways You Can Be More Effective

 There are five more habits to form as you work on your personal effectiveness.
 We’ll cover those in next week’s CONNECT! blog post.

 Deb Calvert is a Certified Executive Coach, keynote speaker and leadership development program architect and trainer.
-Book Deb today to speak at your leadership events, and subscribe to our blog for weekly articles on building your leadership skills.
+Book Deb today to speak at your leadership events, and Subscribe to our weekly CONNECT2Lead Newsletter for special offers, content, and blog posts.